aaronbilbow/Project4/README.md

 The loss at the start of the model starts off high before decreasing vastly and then contniuing to slowly decrease as the model is cycling through data points. <br>
 With the accuracy increasing along with this it seems they are inversely proportional, this leads to the conclusion that the model is learning over time.<br>
 A deeper intention behind this model is to put together a database of various scans with different health complications so that<br>
-future models are able to predict/identify health problems earlier by scanning over the images and highlighting possible concerns.<br>
+future models are able to predict/identify health problems earlier by scanning over the images and highlighting concerns as soon as possible.<br>
 <br>